vuapo-eth/ict2/ARCHITECTURE.md

 #### Encryption

 Optional.
 Encryption causes some CPU and potentially bandwidth overhead.
 Some nodes might not see any use in encryption while in other instances encryption might be very useful to hide the origin of a transaction that could otherwise be traced back by any node monitoring the not encrypted network activity.
 Nodes used to submit funds from user addresses must run on less constrained devices to allow encryption and enable pseudonymity for the user.
 Otherwise a bad actor might be able to find the physical node that issued the transaction, ultimately compromising the real world identity of the address owner.
-Nodes should communicate the level of encryption they support (e.g: `not supported`, `supported`, `strict`)
+Nodes should communicate the level of encryption they support (for example: `not supported`, `supported`, `strict`).

 #### Authentication